harperreed/photo-similarity-search/README.md

 6. Open your web browser and navigate to `http://localhost:5000` to explore the photo similarity search!

+## Todo

+- Use siglip instead of clip
+- add a more robust config
+- make mlx optional

 ## 🙏 Acknowledgments

 The Embed-Photos project builds upon the work of the Apple (mlx!), the CLIP model and leverages various open-source libraries.
 We extend our gratitude to the authors and contributors of these projects.